-In many cases, users also want to reconnect the mailboxes to a newly created mailbox or also to a linked mailbox which is associated with your account in which your Exchange Server resides.
+In many cases, users also want to reconnect the mailboxes to a newly created mailbox or also to a linked mailbox that is associated with your account in which your Exchange Server resides.

-1. Using Exchange Administrative Center (EAC):
+1. Using the Exchange Administrative Center (EAC):

 - From Exchange Server EAC, Navigate to Recipients → Mailboxes.